 Begin and Commit

 In this model, there are a few natural modifications to the lifecycle of a transaction.
 First, when a transaction begins, it is not obvious where the transaction will “start from”, since there is no longer a global, sequential state history.
-So, a transaction first needs some strategy for selecting a branch to being execution against i.e. which state in the history DAG it will begin from i.e. which we call its read state.
+So, a transaction first needs some strategy for selecting a branch to being execution against i.e. which state in the history DAG it will begin from, which is called its read state.
+Similarly, upon commit, a transaction can choose a commit state, which is the state where it will append its new changes to in the history DAG.

-There is also a notion of begin and commit constraints, which are additional conditions on start and commit that place extra validity conditions on a transaction, allowing a user more control over the degree of local branching.
+There is also a notion of begin and end constraints, which are additional conditions on start and commit that place extra validity conditions on a transaction, allowing a user more control over the degree of local branching.
+Essentially, begin constraints place conditions on what read states are valid for a transaction to choose from, and and end constraints place conditions on whether a transaction is valid to successfully commit.

-For example, there is a way for users to explicitly specify a serializability constraint, which requires tracking of read and write sets of transactions on a branch.
-There are also constraints for ensuring snapshot isolation, etc. The paper does not go into depth on the formal definitions of these constraints, but my intuition is that they are sufficient to provide guarantees analogous to some standard isolation levels (e.g. serializability, snapshot isolation, etc.)
+There are also constraints for ensuring snapshot isolation e.g. if you do something similar to the serializability constraints but validate write-write conflicts between transactions.
+The paper does not go into depth on the formal definitions of these constraints, but my impression is that they are sufficient to provide guarantees analogous to these standard isolation levels.

 Merging